-Due to lockdown our buildings have been closed, and all church services suspended, but as a church we are still active in prayer, worship and care for each other.
-We continue to explore new ways of supporting church members and the wider community.
-Our vicar, Rachel Rosborough, has developed resources to help us worship and pray at home and there are services held on a Sunday via Zoom.
+Due to the Covid 19 virus, we have been exploring new ways of supporting church members and the wider community.
+Our vicar, Rachel Rosborough, has developed resources to help us worship and pray at home and there is a 11.00am service held each Sunday via Zoom.
 Please visit our Prayer & Worship Page for more information.

-For the remainder of July and August, the church building in Grantchester will be open for private, individual prayer on Wednesday afternoons between 3pm and 7pm.
-Sunday services will continue on Zoom each Sunday at 10.30am and we encourage people to make this service a priority if they can.
-However, there will also be a short communion service at 9.00am on Sunday 19th July, Sunday 2nd August and Sunday 16th August.
-Due to social distancing measures, space is limited and so if you are planning to come to this service, please email our vicar, Rachel, so that we can keep an eye on numbers.
+There are also some church services taking place in our building.
+During October, the church building in Grantchester will continue to be open for private, individual prayer each Wednesday afternoon between 3pm and 7pm.
+Sunday services will continue on Zoom each Sunday at 11am and we encourage people to make this service a priority if they can.
+However, there will also be a short communion service at 9.30am on Sunday 4th and Sunday 18th October and at 5.00pm on Sunday 11th and Sunday 25th October.
+Due to social distancing measures, space is limited so if you are planning to come to this service, please email our vicar, Rachel, so that we can keep an eye on numbers.
 The service will be a said communion service, with certain restrictions in line with government and Church of England guidance.

 To kep up to date with what is going on in the life of our church, please join our mailing list.

 The Revd Rachel Rosborough, Priest in Charge of Grantchester and of St Mark’s, Newnham, can be contacted on 01223 845634 or 07556 710270, or by email at email@example.com

 Grantchester Parish Church is a friendly, traditional and welcoming church in a rural setting on the edge of a phenomenal city

 St Andrew and St Mary is the parish church of Grantchester.
 We are part of Cambridge South Deanery, in the Diocese of Ely.